St George's Syro-Malabar Forane Church, Kulathuvayal: Devotional organizations

+KCYM is an organization that helps Christian youth to come together, and grow together.
+There are more than one hundred and fifty members in the organization now.
+Seminars and debates are held regularly by them.
+It is also a forum for the cultural and spiritual activities of the children.
+The strength and energy of the youth is very useful often in social service activities.
+KCYM is the strongest and the most active organization in the parish.

-St. George's High School Kulathuvayal
+St. George's Higher Secondary School Kulathuvayal

 St. George's Higher Secondary School Kulathuvayal situates in a remote hilly area of Calicut district of Kerala state.
 The school was established in 1941 as an elementary school and was recognized by the government of Madras.
 Later it was undertaken by the Calicut Diocese and Msgr.
 C.J.
 Varkey was appointed as the first Manager of the school and was permanently recognized by the government of Kerala as per proceedings of no R/Dis/No/211/66 dated 10/03/1966 of the DEO Vatakara.

 The prime aim of this educational institution was to provide free quality education to the poor and needy, especially the people belonging to Christian community which is included in minority list.
 The School was upgraded as Higher Secondary School in the year 2000 considering its meritorious service to the community.
 It is the only high school in the Chakkittapara Grama Panchayat.
 Around 18000 thousand students have completed the course successfully from this school so far and many of them are in high position in the society.